Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: Introduction

 In future xG wireless networks, HAPS is expected to play a critical role, particularly in urban environments with high user density and traffic demand.
+These roles span a wide range of use cases, from enabling aerial mobile edge computing to providing connectivity for ground users and Internet of Things (IoT) devices~\cite{ZiyeMEC,ZiyeJia}.
 Positioned quasi-stationary in the stratosphere layer of the Earth at an altitude of approximately 20 km above the ground, HAPS offers several advantages over both space-based satellites and terrestrial networks.
 For instance, HAPS provides lower latency compared to space satellites, greater flexibility to support advanced technologies (e.g., ultra massive multiple-input multiple-output (umMIMO), reconfigurable intelligent surfaces), and a wider coverage area than terrestrial macro base stations (MBSs).
 As such, HAPS can serve as a complementary platform with the potential to help meet the demanding requirements of future networks, in conjunction with legacy terrestrial and satellite systems~\cite{Our-WCL}.
 Moreover, the large surface area of HAPS enables the integration of ambient energy harvesting resources, contributing to the development of a more sustainable network architecture~\cite{HAPSSurvey,HAPS-Alouini}.
-Referred to by the International Telecommunication Union (ITU) as HAPS as International Mobile Telecommunications (IMT) base stations, HAPS can be integrated with existing terrestrial networks in urban environments to enhance coverage and capacity, thereby supporting the fulfillment of future network KPIs.
+Referred to by the International Telecommunication Union (ITU) as HAPS as International Mobile Telecommunications (IMT) base stations (HIBS), HAPS can be integrated with existing terrestrial networks in urban environments to enhance coverage and capacity, thereby supporting the fulfillment of future network KPIs such as ubiquitous connectivity, immersive data rate, and sustainability.
 Such integrated HAPS-terrestrial networks are referred to as HAPS-empowered vertical heterogeneous networks (vHetNets)~\cite{IM_Magazine}.